-1. Jacket: I brought my Columbia Mighty Lite II, it was just the right amount of insulation to protect against the windchill, but if you’re going in the winter I would recommend a heavier jacket.
-Perhaps one made with down feathers.
+1. Jacket: I brought my Columbia Mighty Lite II, it was just the right amount of insulation to protect against the windchill, but if you’re going in the winter I would recommend a heavier snow jacket.

 2. Rain jacket: I used my North Face rain jacket because it doesn’t have any insulation of its own.
 All it did was keep me dry and protect me from the wind.
 I had enough insulation from my Columbia jacket, I didn’t want to overheat when I was layering the two.

 3. Pullover: I wore my Patagonia pullover more when we were exploring the city on warmer days.
 I say “warmer” but it was still like 60 degrees…

 4. Long sleeve t-shirts, athletic shirts, athletic pullover: These can be packed in differing amounts according to the length of your trip.
 I brought three t-shirts, two athletic shirts, and one athletic pullover for a 7-day trip.

 5. Jeans: I brought one pair.
 Wore them in the city.

 6. Fleece lined leggings: So important!
 I usually layered two of these things.
 The fleece lining is amazing.
 My personal favorites are from Target, but they don’t carry them year round.
 Here is a very similar pair on Amazon.

 7. Rain pants/waterproof hiking pants: Self-explanatory.
 No one wants wet pants.
 I got these ones from Academy because they were inexpensive and packable, they’ve lasted me over 5 years now.

 8. Hiking boots: For all that hiking you’ll be doing.
 Make sure they’re broken in before your trip!